July 28th, 2014

 choreographers and coaches.
 After three weeks the dancers and

-world in China.
-The only American choreographer to have staged three
+Artistic director David Wilcox is the only American choreographer to have staged three

 Students return from their international ballet experience with